fmalina/revisions-blocl/activism/doughnuteconomics.md

 But this set-up is, of course, just one among many possible enterprise designs.
-It happens to have dominated the nineteenth and twentieth centuries but that doesn’t mean it has to dominate the twenty-first.
+It happens to have dominated the nineteenth and twentieth centuries but that doesn't mean it has to dominate the twenty-first.

 Imagine if labour ceased to be the expendable outsider and became, instead, the ultimate insider, rooted in employee-owned firms.